 Which of the Following Is Not a Function of Carbohydrates?

 Carbohydrates are one of the three macronutrients essential for human health, alongside proteins and fats.
-Understanding their true functions helps clarify what they cannot do.
-Also, they play a critical role in providing energy, supporting bodily functions, and maintaining overall well-being.
-Even so, not all processes in the body are influenced by carbohydrates.
+Because of that, understanding their true functions helps clarify what they cannot do.
+They play a critical role in providing energy, supporting bodily functions, and maintaining overall well-being.
+On the flip side, not all processes in the body are influenced by carbohydrates.
 If you’ve ever wondered, “Which of the following is not a function of carbohydrates?”—this article will explore the key roles of carbohydrates and identify the incorrect options often associated with them.

 Key Functions of Carbohydrates